edvinolo/CIS-Floquet/README.md

 ## How to use the fortran+MKL routines for block-LU factorization:

-  -Set the oneapi environment variable:
+  -Set the oneapi environment variables:
     ```source /path/to/intel/oneapi/setvars.sh```

   -Compile factor class and interface block_LU module with python: